 Zoom fatigue has become so common in our day-to-day life, researchers from Stanford and other similar organizations have studied it's psychological impact.

 With excessive eye gaze, there are two problems that arise - the large size of the faces on the screen and the amount of time spent making eye contact and staring at the screen.
+Excessive eye gaze typically means making eye contact with faces on the screen for too long.

 While prolonged eye contact can increase social anxiety, the large size of the faces on screen can increase stress, and being on call for many hours can leave you in a hyper-aroused state.

-With a regular interaction, it is easy to interpret gestures and non-verbal cues naturally.
+With regular interaction, it is easy to interpret gestures and non-verbal cues naturally.
 However, that is not the case with Zoom calls since that makes it harder to communicate with gestures and non-verbal cues, thus increasing our cognitive load.

-For example, in a video call, you have to make sure that your head is in the centre of the video frame, and you may have to communicate using exaggerated gestures like nods and thumbs up, at times.
+For example, in a video call, you have to make sure that your head is in the center of the video frame, and you may have to communicate using exaggerated gestures like nods and thumbs up, at times.

 With video meetings, we are shown a mirror image of ourselves at all times.
 This can be very uncomfortable for us, since it can lead us to be more critical of ourselves.